 - Power BI metrics don't currently support BYOK

-BYOK applies only to datasets.
-Push datasets, Excel files, and CSV files that users can upload to the service aren't encrypted using your own key.
+BYOK applies only to semantic models.
+Push semantic models, Excel files, and CSV files that users can upload to the service aren't encrypted using your own key.
 To identify which items are stored in your workspaces, use the following PowerShell command:

 PS C:\> Get-PowerBIWorkspace -Scope Organization -Include All